 On larger deals, you’ll get to see a breakdown of the expenses month by month, so this trend can be discovered by annualizing the expenses over the last 3 months and comparing it to the expenses for the last 12 months.
 If they are dramatically different, you know they are artificially pushing costs down.

 For smaller deals, you’ll be lucky to just get the expenses they put on last year’s taxes, never mind a month-to-month breakdown.
-So, the only way to compare is to look 2 years back, which probably isn’t going to happen either.
+So, the only way to compare is to look 2 years back, which probably isn’t going to happen either if you’re working with an unsophisticated investor.

 The only thing you can do is get estimates from a property management company, compare them to other properties you own, or compare it to some rules of thumb, such as the 50% rule.